shap/shap/README.md

 ## Sample notebooks

 The notebooks below demonstrate different use cases for Shap.
 Look inside the notebooks directory of the repository if you want to try playing with the original notebooks yourself.
-If you have your own notebook you would like to share, or have an improvement to the notebooks below, pull requests are welcome :)
+Note that the LightGBM example uses the fast exact Tree SHAP algorithm, the others use a model agnostic Kernel SHAP algorithm.

+- [**Census income classification with LightGBM**](https://slundberg.github.io/shap/notebooks/Census+income+classification+with+LightGBM.html) - Using the standard adult census income dataset, this notebook trains a gradient boosting tree model with LightGBM and then explains predictions using `shap`.

+- [**Census income classification with Keras**](https://slundberg.github.io/shap/notebooks/Census+income+classification+with+Keras.html) - Using the standard adult census income dataset, this notebook trains a gradient boosting tree model with Keras and then explains predictions using `shap`.

+- [**Census income classification with scikit-learn**](https://slundberg.github.io/shap/notebooks/Census%20income%20classification.html) - Using the standard adult census income dataset, this notebook trains a random forest classifier using scikit-learn and then explains predictions using `shap`.

-- [**Iris classification**](https://rawgit.com/slundberg/shap/master/notebooks/python/Iris%20classification.html) - A basic demonstration using the popular iris species dataset.
+- [**Iris classification**](https://slundberg.github.io/shap/notebooks/Iris+classification+with+scikit-learn.html) - A basic demonstration using the popular iris species dataset.
 It explains predictions from six different models in scikit-learn using `shap`.

-- [**Census income classification (LightGBM)**](https://slundberg.github.io/shap/notebooks/python/Census_income_classification_LightGBM.html) - Using the standard adult census income dataset, this notebook trains a gradient boosting tree model with LightGBM and then explains predictions using `shap`.

-- [**Census income classification (scikit-learn)**](https://slundberg.github.io/shap/notebooks/python/Census%20income%20classification.html) - Using the standard adult census income dataset, this notebook trains a random forest classifier using scikit-learn and then explains predictions using `shap`.